LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 **Early steps completed:**

 - Created a few basic exploratory charts (revenue distributions, rating distributions) just to understand the data.
+- (not yet committed, but will be added to `notebooks/02_analysis.ipynb` during the next milestone)

 **Main work still ahead:**